genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 Once you have the SESSION_AUTH_TOKEN, keep a copy that you can paste into each request as you make your test call.

-In the example below, we are using Postman as the client API.
+In the example below, we use Postman as the client API.
 We are going to test the `EVENT_COUNTERPARTY_INSERT` Event Handler by adding a new counterparty.

-#### url and body
 In front of the url, set the call to **POST**.

 The url consists of: